networked-aframe/networked-aframe/docs/getting-started-local.md

 ### WebRTC

 By default NAF uses WebSockets to send packets to other users.
 This follows a classic client-server architecture and uses the TCP network protocol.
 If you'd prefer to use a peer-to-peer architecture and would like to use the UDP network protocol you should use WebRTC.
-In order to enable it in NAF set the `webrtc` property of the `networked-scene` component to `true`.
+In order to enable it in NAF set the `adapter` property of the `networked-scene` component to `easyrtc`.
 This also allows for voice chat (see below).

 ### Voice Chat / Audio Streaming

 NAF has built in voice chat when you're using WebRTC.
-Change `webrtc` and `webrtcAudio` properties of the `networked-scene` component to `true` and your users will be able to speak to each other.
+Change `adapter` and `audio` properties of the `networked-scene` component to `easyrtc` and `true` respectively and your users will be able to speak to each other.
 This is a little hard to test locally because the audio feedback will destroy your ears, so try it with headphones and you'll hear your voice being echoed back to you without the feedback.
 Note: in order for audio streaming to work on a hosted server you'll need to be using HTTPS.
 I'm planning on writing a follow-up tutorial to this one that will explain how to deploy NAF to a live server, including how to setup HTTPS really easily using [Certbot](https://certbot.eff.org/).

 ### Syncing Custom Components